 The Formula Rate Spreadsheet contains fixed formulae that are described in this Appendix VIII and are embedded in the Formula Rate Spreadsheet.
 If there is any conflict between the text of this Appendix VIII and the Formula Rate Spreadsheet, the embedded formulae in the Formula Rate Spreadsheet shall control.
-The fixed formulae in the Formula Rate Spreadsheet are subject to change only pursuant to Sections 205 and 206 of the Federal Power Act (“FPA”) and in accordance with the Formula Rate Protocols, and will be populated with data from SDG&E’s annual Form 1 filing or SDG&E’s underlying ledger accounts in accordance with the Formula Rate Protocols.
-Information in the Reference sections and footnotes of the Formula Rate Spreadsheet may, however, be changed without a Section 205 or Section 206 filing.
+The fixed formulae in the Formula Rate Spreadsheet are subject to change only pursuant to Sections 205 and 206 of the Federal Power Act (“FPA”) and in accordance with the Formula Rate Protocols and will be populated with data from SDG&E’s annual Form 1 filing or SDG&E’s underlying ledger accounts in accordance with the Formula Rate Protocols.
+Information in the Reference sections and footnotes of the Formula Rate Spreadsheet may, however, be changed without an FPA Section 205 or Section 206 filing.

 SDG&E shall update its BTRRs in accordance with the procedures and timelines set forth in the Formula Rate Protocols.
-SDG&E shall have the burden of demonstrating that its updates to the BTRRs are just and reasonable, consistent with Section C.4 of the Formula Rate Protocols.
-An Interested Party (as defined in the Protocols) shall have the right to challenge SDG&E’s updates, consistent with Sections C.3 and C.4 of the Formula Rate Protocols.
+SDG&E shall have the burden of demonstrating that its updates to the BTRRs are just and reasonable, consistent with Section C.6 of the Formula Rate Protocols.
+An Interested Party (as defined below) shall have the right to challenge SDG&E’s updates, consistent with Sections C.3-4 and C.6 of the Formula Rate Protocols.

-SDG&E has the right to modify the TO5 Formula through single-issue filings under Section 205 of the Federal Power Act only as provided in Section D of the Protocols.
+SDG&E has the right to modify the TO6 Formula through single-issue filings under Section 205 of the Federal Power Act only as provided in Section D of the Protocols.